eclipse-iceoryx/iceoryx/doc/shared-memory-communication.md

 virtual files.

 To output data, a producer reserves a memory chunk in its assigned memory segment.
-The iceoryx system will intelligently choose the smallest chunk size that can fit the output data structure.
+The iceoryx system will choose the smallest chunk size that can fit the output data structure.
 Note that an entire chunk is reserved even if the data type it contains is smaller than its size.

 A producer chooses explicitly when to deliver data written in a memory chunk to all of its attached consumers